folibis/WebCpp/README.md

 cd ~/.ssh
 openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.cert
 ```
-And then set the path to the sertificate and the key:
+And then set the path to the certificate and the key:

 ```cpp
 WebCpp::HttpServer httpServer;